 Understanding Today's Financial Environment

-Welcome, I'm Norma Jean Rector, a financial advisor in Charlotte, North Carolina.
+Welcome, I'm Norma Jean Rector, Registered Representative, in Charlotte, North Carolina.
 We understand that individuals face unique challenges as they prepare for retirement.
 We can help take the mystery out of preparing for today and tomorrow.
 Whether you are investing to build wealth, protect your family, or preserve your assets, our personalized service focuses on your needs, wants, and long-term goals.

 Our team of professionals have years of experience in financial services.
 We can help you address your needs of today, and for many years to come.
 We look forward to working with you through all stages of your life, please call (704) 945-7173 for your blueprint plan.